Chapter 9

 Let us notice the following verses,

-9-10 In this verses we find a paradox.
+9-10 … In these verses we find a paradox.
 Because of Israel's disobedience and sin during their exodus from Egypt, God, through Moses, gave them and us His Law.
 He said that if we would follow the Law we would be declared righteous and therefore justified in His eyes, that is receive eternal life with Him.
-Unfortunately, because of our sinful nature, instead of life, the Law actually brought death.
+Unfortunately, instead of life, the Law actually brought death.
 Why?
+The answer is in verse 11.

-11 Sin deceived us.
-How?
-Instead of trusting in God to keep us away from sin and its resultant penalty, we were deceived into believing that we could do it on our own and hence earn eternal life for ourselves.
+Secondly we become deceived into thinking that, instead of going to God and trusting Him to deliver us from sin and its resultant penalty, we could do it by our own strength and will power.
 Unfortunately, the demands of the Law dictate that if you sin you must die (Romans 6:23).
-Thus, the moment we failed to keep every jot and tittle of the Law we were sentenced to death.
+Thus, the moment we failed to keep any portion of the Law we were sentenced to death.

-This does leave us with several questions.
-First of all, why can we not keep the Law?
-The answer to this question is because the Law is spiritual and we are by Adam's nature carnal, that is unspiritual.
+This does leave us with two questions.
+First of all; “Why can we not keep the Law?”
+The answer to this question is because the Law is spiritual and we are by Adam's nature carnal that is unspiritual.
+This is revealed to us in,

 Romans 7:14